SpiritXIV/Origins-Ascended/README.md

 - Impact: 3

 Power:
-- Burning Hands
+- Burning Hands:
 If someone attacks you, they or the mob will be set on fire.
 Its the same if you attack someone else.

-- Tech Body
+- Tech Body:
 You can self destruct your self.

-- Cubic Body
+- Cubic Body:
 You are 65% the size of a normal player.

-- Hot Body
+- Hot Body:
 You can smelt any item in your inventory.

-- Electric Body
+- Electric Body:
 You will instaintly expload if you come incontact with any kind of water.

 ___________________________